8ogdanovv/synthwave-black-neon/README.md

 # synthwave-black-neon
-BUG-FIX &amp; Black based remix on theme by robbOwens synthwave84 theme for MS Visual Studio Code
+Black based remix on theme for MS Visual Studio Code synthwave84 by robbOwens